Rockers (royal courts): Tudor and Stuart courts

 The illegitimate children of James IV of Scotland were nursed at Stirling Castle in 1502, and Andrew Aytoun paid £3 Scots to three rockers who "kepit the barnes" for their Whitsunday fees.
-Margaret Tudor married James IV of Scotland in 1503, and the four rockers of her children were paid 54 shillings yearly, were given gowns of French tawny fabric, and had New Year's Day gifts of money.
+Margaret Tudor married James IV in 1503, and the four rockers of her children were paid 54 shillings yearly, were given gowns of French tawny fabric, and had New Year's Day gifts of money.
 The "rokkaris" and nurses of James V (and his late brother the Duke of Ross), including Cristeane Cokburn, were given lengths of Rouen russet fabric for their gowns in March 1516, and velvet to border the gowns.
 Their annual wage or fee was £4 Scots.

 15th-century cradle said to have been a perquisite given to a rocker, Royal Collection.

 The rockers for Princess Mary, daughter of Henry VIII and Catherine of Aragon in 1516 were Margery Parker, Anne Bright, Ellen Hutton, and Margaret Cousine.
 Their quarterly wage was 20 shillings.
 Margery Parker may perhaps have been the daughter of Henry Parker, 10th Baron Morley who later married John Shelton.
 A "Mrs Parker" in Mary's household in 1525, and listed as a chamberer in 1533, may have been the former rocker, or another daughter of Lord Morley.
 Alice Parker was one of Mary's chamberers in 1525.

 In 1519, Cardinal Wolsey sent a gift of £100 to the ambassador in France, Thomas Boleyn, for the nurse and the four rockers of Henry the son of Francis I of France in June 1519.
 Princess Mary gave gilt spoons as New Year's Day gifts to the four rockers of Prince Edward, these included Jane Russell and Bridget Forster.
 This Jane Russell may have been the chamberer and gentlewoman of the privy chamber of Mary and Elizabeth who died in 1558.